omarreis/vsop2013/planetfun/README.md

 Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere, on a reverse-Mercator projection.

-Planet textures are *not* included in this repository ( repository TForm planets have blank textures ) You can find suitable and free textures on this website:
+Most planet textures are *not* included in this repository ( TForm planets have blank textures ) Except for sky background textures, which is included ( see Documents folder for deployment info )

+You can find suitable and free textures on this website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/